DesmondYau/Modelling-and-Pricing/README.md

 </pre>

 <br>
-In addition, this repository contains my progress in financial modelling and pricing using the Python QuantLib library:
+In addition, I am also experimenting with the <b>Python QuantLib library</b> in financial modelling and pricing:
 <pre>
 10-Constructing a Spot Curve
 31-Modelling Callable Bonds
 </pre>
+Please note that some of the codes are from the book "Quantlib Python Cookbook"